Kansas City Chiefs vs. Philadelphia Eagles NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Kansas City's games this year have gone over the point total two times in three opportunities (66.7%).

-- When Kansas City scores more than 21.3 points, it is 0-3 against the spread and 1-2 overall.
+- Kansas City is 0-3 against the spread and 1-2 overall in games when it records more than 21.3 points.

-- In games that Kansas City totals over 315.3 yards, the team is 0-3 against the spread and 1-2 overall.
+- Kansas City is 0-3 against the spread and 1-2 overall when the team piles up over 315.3 yards.

 - The Chiefs have turned the ball over five more times (6 total) than the Eagles have forced a turnover (1) this season.